FeryaFox/FeryaFox/README.md

 ### Good morning, random passerby 👋

-It’s a bit empty here for now, but the lazy fox🦊 will soon fix🛠️ everything)
+It’s a bit empty here for now, but the lazy fox 🦊 will soon fix 🛠️ everything)

 <!--